cryptographic provenance · App Intents · MCP

 forensic review

-A third-party analyst can verify a proof bundle without contacting Pedigree’s infrastructure.
+A third-party analyst can verify a proof bundle without contacting MadeMark’s infrastructure.

 MCP / AI investigation